ObaiBB/ObaiBB/README.md

 **`Digital Craftsman | Peanut Butter Enthusiast`**

-I'm full-stack developer, fresh from university and out to the wild west.
-All my projects are handcrafted from scratch, taking them from wild ideas to real-life problem solvers.
+I'm a full-stack developer, fresh from university and out in the wild.
+All my projects are handcrafted from scratch, taking them from basic concepts to real-life problem solvers.
 I thrive on building impactful solutions, one line of code at a time.

    <p align="left">
       <a href="https://www.linkedin.com/in/obabili">